Installations

 COMPACtenna is LESS restrictive than most antennas which have only one optimum spot, being the center of the roof ONLY.

-The short yet powerful COMPACtenna is designed for best results (SWR, Performance) at an upper corner of a vehicle.
+they are designed for best results (SWR, Performance) at an upper corner of a vehicle.

 COMPACtenna PHOTO L-Bracket NMO my vehicle REAR-SIDE VIEW - CROPPED COMPACtenna PHOTO L-Bracket NMO my vehicle REAR VIEW Dual NMO - DEDICATED Radios, DEDICATED Antennas COMPACtenna Installation NMO - Thru-Hole Mount